 Fair wear & tear

 Not exactly helpful, but with a bit of common sense you can take a good stab at what they mean.
 So, for example, carpets naturally wear overtime with normal use, which means landlords can’t force tenants to replace the carpets to their original state if they show signs of usage, because the condition constitutes as ‘fair wear & tear’.
-However, if there are gaping big holes in the carpet and/or cigarette burns that weren’t there originally, it’s probably safe to define it as damage, consequently the tenant can be held responsible for covering the costs for the repair.
+However, if there are gaping big holes in the carpet and/or cigarette burns that weren’t originally there, it’s probably safe to define it as damage, consequently the tenant can be held responsible for covering the costs for the repair.
 Similarly, scuffs and scraps on the walls are typically deemed as fair wear & tear.
 However, holes that you can put your penis through are not.

 What to consider when assessing ‘damage’ Vs ‘fair wear & tear’